nav/drf-versioning/README.md

-# drf-versioning
+# API Versioning with Django Rest Framework

-API Versioning with Django Rest Framework
+Demo of API Versioning with Django Rest Framework